Jack Chambers (artist): Biography

 Born John Richard Chambers in London, Ontario, Chambers signed his name as John until 1970 and thereafter was known as Jack professionally and posthumously.
-Chambers spent eight years (1953–1961) studying and working in Europe after studying at H.B.
-Beal Secondary School and the University of Western Ontario.
-While in Europe he met Pablo Picasso, who suggested he continue his studies in Barcelona.
+Chambers studied at Sir Adam Beck Collegiate Institute in London, where in 1944 he was taught by the painter Selwyn Dewdney.
+He later attended H.B.
+Beal Secondary School and the University of Western Ontario, before spending eight years (1953–1961) studying and working in Europe.
+While in Europe he met Pablo Picasso, turning up at the artist's house and scaling his gate in order to introduce himself.
+Picasso suggested he continue his studies in Barcelona.
 He called his own work "perceptual realism," a kind of surrealism based on his own dreams and memories and the existentialist philosophy of Maurice Merleau-Ponty.
 When he returned to London, Chambers worked with fellow London native Greg Curnoe.
 In 1969 he was diagnosed with leukemia.
 For the rest of his life he painted more realistically, often depicting sites in London and the surrounding area.
 An example of this is 401 Towards London No. 1 (1968–1969), a view of Highway 401 heading westward towards London.

 In 1968, he founded Canadian Artists' Representation (CARFAC), now a national organization of artists, after an argument with the National Gallery of Canada over reproduction rights and fees.
 In 1973 he received the Victor Martyn Lynch-Staunton Award.

 His work is in the collections of the National Gallery of Canada, the Art Gallery of Ontario, and Museum London.
 An elementary school Jack Chambers Public School (and the streets surrounding it) are named for him in London, and a tree was planted in his memory in Gibbons Park after his death.

 The 2012 retrospective of his work at the Art Gallery of Ontario has helped introduce his oeuvre to a new audience.